amangabba/ksql_ads/README.md

 |null                     |G                        |2021-10-23T06:00:08+0200 |G                        |2021-10-23T06:00:09+0200 |
 |null                     |B                        |2021-10-23T06:00:01+0200 |B                        |2021-10-23T06:00:11+0200 |
 ```
+For record A, an event is emitted once the view is processed.
+There is no click yet.
+When the click arrives, the joined event on view and click is emitted.
+For records B, we also get two output events.
+However, since the events do not occur within the window, neither of these events contains both view and click (i.e., both are independent outer-join results).
+“View” record D appears in the output without a click, and the equivalent (but “reverse”) output is emitted for “click” record E. Records F produce 4 output events as there are two views that are emitted immediately and once again when they are joined against a click.
+In contrast, records G produce only 3 events as both clicks can be immediately joined against a view that arrived earlier.
 ### Ktable to Ktable joins
 #### Creating a materialized view for AdViews
 ```